YoC00lig/Restaurant-Management-System/README.md

 # PBD-2021-22-Course
-Semester project as part of the database basics course.
+Semester project as part of the database basics course at AGH.